rwbr/flutter_neat_and_clean_calendar/README.md

 ///     of the range (switch to next or previous week or month)
 /// [onEventSelected] is of type [ValueChanged<NeatCleanCalendarEvent>] and it contains a callback function
 ///     executed when an event of the event list is selected
+/// [onEventLongPressed] is of type [ValueChanged<NeatCleanCalendarEvent>] and it contains a callback function
+///     executed when an event of the event list is long pressed
 /// [datePickerType] defines, if the date picker should get displayed and selects its type
 ///    Choose between datePickerType.hidden, datePickerType.year, datePickerType.date
 /// [isExpandable] is a [bool].
 With this parameter you can control, if the view can expand from week view